sgtp/bh24-data-quality/paper/paper.md

 |Unrelated|Little|

 Non defined questions.
 Typical purpose is data mining.
 We call this simply explorative.

-We can now try to  assess in which ways these context relate to the data life-span, or more in general its relation to sustainability:
+We can now try to assess in which ways these context relate to the data life-span, or more in general their relation to sustainability:

 ||one-off|repeated|repeated/time critical|